voucherifyio/core-mcp/README.md

 #### Run it your way

+You can run it by:
+- HTTP server
+- `stdio`

-##### Option A: HTTP server
+##### HTTP server

-Start the server:
+1. Start the server:
 ```sh
 uv run python src/voucherify_core_mcp/main.py
 ```

-You’ll get an endpoint at `http://127.0.0.1:10000/mcp/`.
+2. You’ll get an endpoint at `http://127.0.0.1:10000/mcp/`.

-Configure your agent to connect over HTTP:
+3. Configure your agent to connect over HTTP:
 ```json
 {
   "mcpServers": {